 - Use external trailers – when the consignee’s appointed trucker picks up the laden containers from the port using their own trailers, carriers will not charge a chassis usage fee.

-- Return trailers to correct drop-off point – it’s best to avoid any type of accessorial charges by returning the carrier chassis to the agreed drop-off location.
+- Return trailers to the correct drop-off point – it’s best to avoid any type of accessorial charges by returning the carrier chassis to the agreed drop-off location.

 - Return trailers on time – carriers usually give about 2 – 3 free days when using their truck chassis.
 Therefore, it’s important to avoid trailer detention charges by returning the chassis on time.